KnowThePepper

 The green jalapeño became dominant in commercial markets largely for practical reasons: longer shelf life and easier transport.
 The red form remained common in traditional Mexican cooking, particularly in the production of chipotle peppers, where fully ripe red jalapeños are smoked and dried.
 Today, red jalapeños are increasingly available at farmers markets and specialty grocers as consumer awareness of flavor differences has grown.

-The Red Jalapeño delivers 3K–8K Scoville Heat Units, placing it in the Medium tier (1K–10K SHU).
-That makes it roughly 2x hotter than a jalapeño.
+The Red Jalapeño delivers 2.5K–8K Scoville Heat Units, placing it in the Medium tier (1K-10K SHU).
+That makes it roughly the same heat range as a jalapeño because their published ranges overlap.

 Flavor notes: sweet and fruity.